kojenov/holy12.org/pages/announcement.md

 ---
-announcement: false
+announcement: true
 ---

 ## Announcements

-### 14 January 2022
+### 31 March 2025

-All services and meetings for the **January 15-16** weekend have been canceled.
-Please see the [calendar](/calendar) for the latest schedule updates.
+Holy Apostles is moving!
+Starting Monday, April 7th, all services and events are going to be at the new building at **3814 Franklin St, Vancouver, WA 98660**